 Here’s what I think is the most important thing you can do to for your relationship: take care of yourself.

-If you really and truly took care of yourself you would be an amazing boyfriend.
+If you really and truly took care of yourself you would be an amazing partner.

 If we are fully honest with ourselves we may find that the reason that we are sometimes mean, snippy, sarcastic, impatient, or uncompassionate is not because of his annoying behavior but because of something happening within ourselves.

-We tend to be much meaner to ourselves than any boyfriend could be.
+We tend to be much meaner to ourselves than any partner could be.

 Are you calling him names because what he did was so egregious or because you are mad at yourself for making a mistake at work?